Top 100 SaaS Companies Survey 2023

 Sales Commissions

 ASC 606 dramatically changed the revenue recognition landscape in 2018, effectively mandating that companies capitalize commissions, if material.
 As a result, the capitalization rate in the 2019 survey (66%) tripled compared to the 2017 survey (22%).
-In 2023, registrants capitalizing commissions remained high at 86%, increasing only 1% from 2022.
+In 2024, registrants capitalizing commissions remained high at 89%, increasing 3% from 2023.
 This may represent a leveling off of sales commission capitalization.

 Companies That Capitalize Sales Commissions

-In 2023, companies that did not disclose commissions capitalized (either claimed commissions were immaterial or were related to deals of less than one year) represented 14% of companies surveyed, down from 34% in 2019.
-This number is only 1% smaller than last year, however, it remains higher than expected, given that most SaaS companies pay significant commissions and sales teams typically focus on multi-year deals.
+In 2024, companies that did not disclose commissions capitalized (either claimed commissions were immaterial or were related to deals of less than one year) represented 11% of companies surveyed, down from 34% in 2019.
+This number is virtually unchanged versus last year, which is to be expected, given that most SaaS companies pay significant commissions and sales teams typically focus on multi-year deals.

 Not surprisingly, the SEC has issued comment letters to certain registrants concerning how they account for costs incurred to obtain contracts.
 Examples of such comments (adapted) are as follows: